CathyQian/website/blogs/2020-01-12-Kubernetes and Kubeflow.md

 Let's start with some basic concepts and go to Kubernetes and Kubeflow later.

 ## Microservices:
-Microservices are an architectural approach to building applications where multiple pieces of an app work independently while together.They have the following characteristics:
+Microservices are an architectural approach to building applications where multiple pieces of an app work independently while together.
+They have the following characteristics:
 - separate business logic functions
 - instead of one big program, several smaller applications
 - communicate via well defined APIs - usually HTTP